 Invoicing can be complicated.
 Whether you are a small business or a large-scale agency or simply work as a freelancer, you know exactly what we are talking about.
-You may be scrambling around papers and spreadsheets, trying to stay on top of invoices and expenses, chasing clients and outstanding invoices but still feel like you aren’t reaping tangible benefits.
+You may be scrambling around papers and spreadsheets, trying to stay on top of invoices and expenses, e-invoicing regulations, chasing clients and outstanding invoices but still feel like you aren’t reaping tangible benefits.

 As it happens, if you are not leveraging the best invoicing practices, you can’t scale your business operations.
 The only solution is to gain control over your finances by automating your billing processes to save time and money to direct to core business goals.